Posted 07.23.2022 by Josh Krakauer

 With Ads Manager, you can create multiple ads from one published (organic) Facebook post by breaking out different targeting parameters and running them head-to-head (i.e. split-testing).

 Then, you can easily pause the ads that don’t perform after the ad has been optimized (give it at least 2-3 days, or after 2,000 people reached).
 Want to learn something new with your ads?
 Try some of these targeting experiments to start:

 And that’s barely making a dent in the Facebook ad universe.

 While reaching more of your current and desired audience is important, there are other business objectives to consider.

-Of course, if generating brand and top-of-mind awareness, or building an engaged community of customers are priority goals, promoting Facebook posts will serve you best.
+Of course, if generating brand and upper-funnel awareness or building an engaged community of customers are priority goals, promoting Facebook posts with the Post Engagement objective will serve you best.

-Where boosted posts offer a quick fix to reaching more people, allocating 5 – 15 minutes to promote Facebook posts properly in Ads Manager and test targeting will allow you to maximize your total return on ad spend (ROAS).
+In Conclusion: Where boosted posts offer a quick fix to reaching more people, allocating 5 – 15 minutes to promote Facebook posts properly in Ads Manager and adjust targeting will allow you to maximize your total return on ad spend (ROAS) than ever.
 And that’s one acronym we want to use wisely.

 Next time you feel compelled to “Boost” the post, reach for the self-serve tool instead.

 We get loads of questions about Facebook ads from thousands of visitors per month.
 Here are some of the frequently asked questions.